vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     private static RegistryManager registryManager;
     ```

-1. Locate the `UNCOMMENT device twin management below here` comment.
+1. Locate the **A registry manager is used to access the digital twins** comment line within the code.

-1. To add the functionality that creates the registry manager instance and sets the twin properties, enter the following code:
+1. To add the functionality that creates the registry manager instance and sets the twin properties, uncomment the following code:

     ```csharp
-    // A registry manager is used to access the digital twins. registryManager = RegistryManager
-        .CreateFromConnectionString(serviceConnectionString);
-    await SetTwinProperties();
+    registryManager = RegistryManager.CreateFromConnectionString(serviceConnectionString);
+    SetTwinProperties().Wait();
     ```

     Notice that the **serviceConnectionString** value is used to connect to the IoT Hub with the appropriate access level.
 The **SetTwinProperties** is then called.

-1. Locate the `UNCOMMENT Device twins section below here` comment.

-1. To add the functionality that updates device twin desired properties, uncomment the **SetTwinProperties** and review the code and comments:

     The **SetTwinProperties** method creates a piece of JSON that defines tags and properties that will be added to the device twin, and then updates the twin.
 The next part of the method demonstrates how a query can be performed to list the devices where the **cheeseCave** tag is set to "CheeseCave1".
 This query requires that the connection has the **Registry read** permission.
+If you are interested, you can find the **SetTwinProperties** method further down in the Program.cs file.

 1. On the **File** menu, to save the Program.cs file, click **Save**.